mainmatter/mainmatter.com/_posts/2020-04-27-facilitate-client-onboarding.md

 unrelated to the project, feel free to **send an email if you have any questions**."

-By being intentional about the introduction, we can communicate additional layers of behaviors we like, how people can address us, what we expect from them, and what we bring to the table beside our work.
+By being more intentional about what we say during team introductions, we can communicate additional layers of behaviors we like, how people can address us, what we expect from them, and what we bring to the table beside our work.